DETAILED ACTION

 Further, Bell teaches that generally, all probes in a plurality will have the same length barcode (albeit with different sequences), but it is also possible to use different length barcodes for different probes or index sequences where a barcode sequence can be at least 2, 4, 6, 8, 10, 12, 15, 20 or more nucleotides in length and rather, alternatively or additionally, the length of the barcode sequence can be at most 20, 15, 12, 10, 8, 6, 4 or fewer nucleotides. (p.
 31, Paragraph 2).

-Examiner’s Response to Traversal: Applicant’s arguments have been carefully and fully considered but are not found persuasive, as discussed below.
+Examiner’s Response to Traversal: Applicant’s arguments have been carefully and fully considered but are found to be partially persuasive, as discussed below.

 No claim is allowed.